Holding On to You (Twenty One Pilots song): Live performance

-Twenty One Pilots performed "Holding on to You" during their first appearance at the mtvU Woodie Awards in Austin, Texas on March 14, 2013.
+Twenty One Pilots performed "Holding On to You" during their first appearance at the mtvU Woodie Awards in Austin, Texas on March 14, 2013.
 The duo began their performance with Tyler Joseph self-deprecatingly telling the audience, "I know you don't know who we are", before he and drummer Josh Dun started jumping all over the stage, with the latter executing a backflip off a raised dais.
-Twenty One Pilots performed "Holding on to You" for an audience of 15,000 during a concert at Amalie Arena in Tampa, Florida on February 28, 2017.
+Twenty One Pilots performed "Holding On to You" for an audience of 15,000 during a concert at Amalie Arena in Tampa, Florida on February 28, 2017.
 Tyler Joseph wore a black balaclava mask while draped in a black sheet at his piano.
-The band performed "Holding on to You" during their concert headlining the home of the Habs for the very first time at the Bell Centre as part of heir Bandito Tour on May 22, 2019.
+The band performed "Holding on to You" during their concert headlining the home of the Habs for the very first time at the Bell Centre as part of their Bandito Tour on May 22, 2019.
 Dun and Joseph began their performance by standing atop the latter's piano, wearing a "bonjour Montreal" shirt a ubiquitous red toque respectively, before the former did a backflip to the floor back to his drum kit.

-Holding on to You (EP)
+Holding On to You (EP)

-Holding on to You is an extended play released in 2013.
+Holding On to You is an extended play released in 2013.
 The EP has four tracks.
-Two of them are featured on the album Vessel, which are "Holding on to You", and "The Run and Go".
-One track is a live performance of "Holding on to You", and the remaining track is a cover of the Elvis Presley song "Can't Help Falling in Love", exclusive to the EP.
+Two of them are featured on the album Vessel, which are "Holding On to You", and "The Run and Go".
+One track is a live performance of "Holding On to You", and the remaining track is a cover of the Elvis Presley song "Can't Help Falling in Love", exclusive to the EP.
 Tyler Joseph and Josh Dun are the only performers.